rambaeharambae/img_drawing_reference_scraper/README.md

           Shutdown Behavior sometimes doesn't work as expected despite PSUTIL:

           Check in the task manager that chrome / chromedriver processes are not left hanging.
-          If everything is correct, they should end shortly after closing the application.
+          If everything is correct, they should end shortly after closing the application and webdriver\selenium, but it doesn't.

-          So my suggestion while exiting the program is in Filters tab press stopping browser and then exit the program.
+          So my suggestion while exiting the program is — in Filters tab, press stopping browser and then exit the program.